Book Review: VISIONS OF THE MUTANT RAIN FOREST

 For many years I was an avid science-fiction reader, doing my best to keep abreast of the field and stay familiar with the cream of the crop.
 Yet, I never encountered the Mutant Rain Forest, and so escaped it’s alluring tendrils.
 Now, after wandering inside and becoming lost in VISIONS OF THE MUTANT RAIN FOREST, I find myself entwined in the enchantment.

-Still, I have managed to untangle myself long enough to w51q7FKsfT3Lrite this review and warmly welcome new travelers to the wonders of bedazzling descriptions and captivating characteristics that encompass a continent-wide swath of rain forest out of control and on the warpath.
+Still, I have managed to untangle myself long enough to write this review and warmly welcome new travelers to the wonders of bedazzling descriptions and captivating characteristics that encompass a continent-wide swath of rain forest out of control and on the warpath.
 Apparently occurring in some unspecified future, the rain forests of South America have adjusted and adapted to civilization’s assaults on the environment, linked up and gone on a territorial campaign to engulf the entire continent.

 Authors and SFPA Grandmaster Poets Robert Frazier and Bruce Boston created the Mutant Rain Forest together and have explored it since the late 1980s in poems and stories, both collaborative and solo works.
 Their collaborative poem “Return to the Mutant Rain Forest” was named the All-Time Favorite Science Fiction, Fantasy, or Horror Poem in a 2006 Locus magazine reader survey.